 Tesla should be able to do what it wants to do as long as it doesn't harm competition or the consumer, so the antiquated laws, which seem to favor large companies with deep pockets, should probably be changed.
 But don't hold your breath waiting for that to happen on the state level.
 Any real change would have top be enacted on a federal level, which would take years plan and execute.
 So what about Tesla?
 Don't worry.
 The Zeitgeist certainly favors "green" goods and services, and this adminstration in particular has demonstrated a propensity to forward the cause with taxpayer subsidies.
 Perhaps an exception will be made for those companies deemed "green" enough.
 Who knows?
 What is clear, however, is that Tesla's non-traditional business model is under a very serious legal and regulatory threat.
 Can the company affect that landscape politically?
 Time will tell.

-Filed under: Brand Management, Product, Market Segmentation and Targeting, Retailing, Product Design, Consumer Behavior, Marketing, Product Life Cycle, Marketing Environment, Social/Cultural Environment, Marketing Strategy
+Filed under: Product, Business-to-Business Marketing, Retailing, Product Design, Consumer Behavior, Marketing, Marketing Environment, Competition, Technological Environment, Social/Cultural Environment, Political/Legal Environment, Marketing Strategy, Place Strategy